Should I Become a Boxer?

 Understand financial prospects.
 Financial gain takes time since prize money is accumulated as a result of winning fights.
 Boxers are generally guaranteed a prize or 'purse' for a fight, which is assessed after administrative costs, promoter fees, and training expenses.

-While you don't need any formal education to be a boxer, you will need extensive training and must be in top physical condition, while also working yourself up from the amateur to the the professional level.
+While you don't need any formal education to be a boxer, you will need extensive training and must be in top physical condition, while also working yourself up from the amateur to the professional level.